zhaoyutong43210/CBCT_Scatter_CCMB/example_data/README.md

 This folder stores the raw projection data, the data was store in \*.xim files.
 Each paitent have around 895 projections.

-ReadXim function will read the data out according to the xim file names and returns to uint16 data.
-Also, the angle of each projection can also be acquired by
+ReadXim function will read the data out according to the xim file names and returns to int32 data.
+Also, the angle of each projection can also be acquired by reading the header info.

+TIGRE provide 2 methods to retirve the data from xim file:
+ 1. Using the MATLAB coding "ReadXim.m" function.
+The code is clear and easy to read, but slow.
+ 2. Using the C++ complied function "mexReadXim.mexw64".
+We can't see the code line by line, but this code is super fast!

+It's easy to compare the result of these two code, usually, you should be comfort using the mexReadXim function.

 #### Calibrations folder